Akash562/Channels/README.md

-# 📺 React Native Live TV Streaming App
+# 📺 React Native Live Streaming App

 This is a React Native application that streams live TV channels with support for volume and brightness gestures, full-screen landscape video playback, and categorized filtering.